antongeorgescu/express-node-sqlserver-encrypt/README.md

 **`CLOSE SYMMETRIC KEY SymKey_test;`**

-### Decrypt column level SQL Server encryption data
+### Read values of encrypted columns

-Can be done with the following set of 2 statements:
+Can be done by running the following set of 2 statements:

 **`OPEN SYMMETRIC KEY SymKey_test DECRYPTION BY CERTIFICATE Certificate_test;`** <br/>
 **`GO`** <br/>